 Modulation is a natural starting point to add movement.
 Start by reviewing your synthesizer’s available modulation sources.
 Low frequency oscillators (LFO) are effective modulation sources to add subtle movement and gradually change the texture of your pad.
 Subtlety and nuance are the names of the game, so begin with slow LFO rates.
 Faster settings could create new rhythms in the pad that clash with the overall rhythm of your song.
 Many synthesizers have an auxiliary envelope that can be an effective modulation source as well.
 Looping the auxiliary envelope can make it behave similarly to an LFO.

 In terms of modulation destinations, pulse width (for pulse/square waves in analog synths), frequency modulation amount (for FM synths), and wavetable position (for wavetable synths) are also great to add interest to your pad.
-Synths with multiple oscillators typically include oscillator mix as a modulation destination.
-This can be especially interesting to use when the pad’s sound sources are very different.
+Synths with multiple oscillators often include oscillator mix as a destination.
+This can be interesting to use when the pad’s sound sources are different.
 Modern synths (especially software synths) offer extensive modulation capabilities.
 So turn the lights down low, start twisting some knobs, and have fun interacting with the results.

 Saturation and distortion effects add warmth and/or grit, but again, a little goes a long way.
 It’s easy to turn your pad into something that sounds delightfully fierce alone, but stands out in the mix too much.
 Dynamics effects (compression, limiting) alter the pad’s presence in your mix and can make it better mesh with the track’s rhythm.
 Similar to the amplitude envelope, altering the compressor’s attack and release settings inherently interact with the arrangement’s groove, so keep that in mind.